-Utilizing basic questions in molecular biology, physiology, pharmacology and biochemistry, researchers at the Cedars-Sinai Heart Institute seek to understand the causes of, and develop therapeutics to treat, complex diseases of the heart.
+Utilizing basic questions in molecular biology, physiology, pharmacology and biochemistry, researchers at the Smidt Heart Institute seek to understand the causes of, and develop therapeutics to treat, complex diseases of the heart.

 Cedars-Sinai's cardiac research teams are experts in investigating cardiac stem cell therapy, strategies for early detection and treatment of transplant rejection, prevention of sudden cardiac arrest, gender differences in heart disease, and next-generation devices in mechanical circulatory support, including Total Artificial Heart.

 Researchers study cellular sources and mechanisms of heart regeneration as a step toward refining strategies to prevent or reverse cardiovascular disease.
 This research incorporates basic mechanistic studies — a major focus is on identifying the secreted factors that mediate regeneration — along with first-in-human clinical trials, and refinements that will allow clinical everyday use.

 In preclinical and clinical trials, Cedars-Sinai investigators develop novel, minimally invasive techniques, including hybrid approaches and imaging modalities for improving outcomes and minimizing cumulative trauma to patients with congenital heart disease.

 Cedars-Sinai electrophysiology investigators seek basic, fundamental understanding of heart rhythm and electrical abnormalities so as to develop innovative therapeutic strategies to treat cardiac arrhythmias.
 In preclinical and clinical projects investigators develop novel clinical, genetic and biochemical pathways to predict ventricular arrhythmias and sudden cardiac death, and researchers are advancing less invasive procedures to treat atrial fibrillation.